mac-comp240/activities_3-mem/1-locality/README.md

+# Spatial and Temporal Locality

-# Timing Code
+## Timing Code

-In addition to reading about how poor locality can affect the performance of a program, we can observe this phenomenon directly by timing how long it takes for code examples to execute.
-This method of timing different versions of code to determine how fast it runs is a skill that all good programmers should have.
+You can observe the impact of poor localty by timing how long your code takes to execute.
+This is a skill you should use as you work on larger projects.

-You will be observing the performance of these examples from your textbook, which you will see later in section 6.5:
+You will be observing the performance of examples from your textbook, which you will see in section 6.5:

 | File          | What it does           |